Call of Duty: Modern Warfare 2: Sales and revenue

 According to preliminary sales figures from Activision, Modern Warfare 2 sold approximately 4.7 million units in the United States and the UK combined in the first 24 hours of its release.
-The total revenue from first day sales in the U.S. and the UK was $310 million, making Modern Warfare 2 the biggest entertainment launch in history at the time, surpassing in revenue its predecessor, Call of Duty 4: Modern Warfare, as well as items from other media types.
+The total revenue from first day sales in the U.S. and the UK was $310 million, making Modern Warfare 2 the biggest entertainment launch in history at the time, surpassing in revenue its previous record holder, Grand Theft Auto IV, as well as items from other media types.
 After five days of sales, the game had earned revenue figures of $550 million worldwide.
 As of 13 January 2010, it has taken over $1 billion in sales.
 Activision also claims that Modern Warfare 2 had 8 million players online within the first five days, constituting the largest 'army' of players in the world.
 On March 8, 2010, Robert Bowling announced that the game had amassed 25 million unique players.
 In June 2010, Activision's CFO Thomas Tippl revealed that the game had sold 20 million copies.
 In August 2011, Activision Publishing CEO Eric Hirshberg revealed that the game had sold 22 million copies.
 A month later in September 2011, Modern Warfare 3 producer Mark Rubin, said that the game's number (not confirmed as players or sales) was between 28 and 29 million.
 In November 2013, IGN put the game's sales at 22.7 million.

 According to the NPD Group, Modern Warfare 2 sold approximately 4.2 million units for the Xbox 360 and 1.87 million units for the PlayStation 3 in the U.S. during the month of November 2009.
 In Japan, Modern Warfare 2 sold 64,000 copies for the PlayStation 3 and 42,000 copies for the Xbox 360 in its first week of sales.
 The game later sold 117,000 copies on the PlayStation 3 and 61,000 on the Xbox 360.
 Anita Frazier of the NPD Group reported in March 2010 that the game had sold slightly under 10 million copies in the U.S. alone.
-The game had also became the second best-selling game of all time in both the UK and the U.S.
+The game had also become the second best-selling game of all time in both the UK and the U.S.

 After it became backward compatible with the Xbox One, the NPD Group reported that Modern Warfare 2 was the eighth-best selling video game in the United States during August 2018.
 It had sold more copies in that month than the then-most recent entry in the series, Call of Duty: WWII, which came out in November 2017.
 During the previous month, before becoming backward compatible, Modern Warfare 2 was at only number 321 on the best sellers list.